APPLICATIONS FOR WAY DAVOS JAN’20 NOW OPEN

 Wisdom Accelerator for Youth is designed as a global program to provide a strong platform to teenager participants from different regions of the world.
 Major gatherings are planned to take place roughly every four months in Davos, Singapore and New York.

-- WAY Davos is always held during the World Economic Forum Annual Meeting week in late January
+- WAY Davos is always held during the World Economic Forum Annual Meeting week, the next one taking place in late January 2020

-- WAY Singapore will be organized yearly between these two major events, starting from June 2020
+- WAY Singapore will tentatively be organized later in 2020